Your cart is empty

 Help them stay active.
 Exercising and getting out of the house is so important for their mental health, and can help them not to fixate as much on their skin.

-If you haven't already, take them to the GP – if your teen’s acne is persistent, speaking to a GP is a good way to find a solution that works for them.
+If you haven't already, take them to the GP – if your teen’s spots are persistent, speaking to a GP is a good way to find a solution that works for them.

 Discourage them from squeezing spots.
 As tempting as it can be, it’s not a good idea.
-It can cause permanent scarring, which is much more difficult to treat than the acne itself.
+It can cause permanent scarring, which is much more difficult to treat than the spots itself.

-When someone you love is going through acne, it can be a difficult time for you, and for them.
+When someone you love is going through blemishes, it can be a difficult time for you, and for them.

 You’re doing your best just by being there for them, and that means everything.